jeffreykegler/old_kollos/notes/misc/strand.md

 * An end position, which is a G1 location at or after the start position.

-The length of the node is the difference between end position and start position, which must be a non-negative integer.
-A node is nulling if and only if the length is zero.
-The length
-of a terminal node is always one.

 A non-terminal node, call it `node`, is a 3-tuple of

 * Dotted rule,